fybrik/fybrik/site/docs/samples/notebook-write.md

   secretAccessKey: "${SECRET_KEY}"
 EOF
 ```
-Then, register two storage accounts.
-Replace the values for `region` and `endpoint` with values from the object storage services that you used and run:
+Then, register two storage accounts: one in `theshire` and one in `neverland`.
+Replace the value for `endpoint` with value from the object storage service that you used and run:

 ```yaml
 cat << EOF | kubectl apply -f -